This policy applies to all adults, including volunteers, working in or on behalf of the school.

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty for Schools.

 At our school we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.

 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
 All our staff and Governors have completed Prevent training on what Prevent is about and how to deal with any issues they may see inside or outside school.

 All staff have first aid training and we will deal with minor accidents and injuries.

 Please inform the school if your child has any specific problems or difficulties e.g. allergies, dietary problems etc.

 Staff can only administer prescribed and named medication which needs to be taken during school hours and parents must complete an authorisation form.
-Please see Mrs Walker in the school office.
+Please request one from the school office.

 Please ensure that school is informed of any changes to contact and emergency details.